snamiki1212/component-html/README.md

 ### Pros

+- Easy way to use component as custom element.
-- Using custom elements to use only pure JavaScript and HTML.
-No need 3rd party library.
+- No need 3rd party library.
+- Vanilla JavaScript and HTML.

 ### Cons

-- Network latency would happe in this way because JavaScript try to fetch each component html files.
+- Network latency would happen in this way because JavaScript try to fetch each component html files.
 If we bundled files into one file, such a problem wouldn't happen.

   > <img width="610" alt="Screen Shot 2021-01-29 at 15 29 08" src="https://user-images.githubusercontent.com/26793088/106337724-c6f35280-6246-11eb-8a10-59f98c8387eb.png">

+- Waiting time happen untill custome element load and render.

 ## Why Use `http-server`